Diversity-Aware Policy Optimization for Large Language Model Reasoning: Experiments

 \subsection{Main results}

 \paragraph{R1-zero-Div enhances reasoning abilities} We evaluate the reasoning performance using Pass@1 accuracy, as shown in Table~\ref{tab:7b_p1}.
-We also report the performance against training steps in Figure \ref{fig_score_train}.
+We also report the performance against training steps in Figure \ref{fig_score_train} in Appendix.
 In our experiment, R1-zero-Div demonstrates superior performance compared to R1-zero, achieving an average improvement of $3.5\%$.
 Despite being trained with limited computational resources (discussed in Appendx \ref{Apx:potential}), R1-zero-Div achieves comparable results to state-of-the-art methods (SimpleRL-Zoo and Eurus-2-7B-PRIME).
 These results suggest that promoting diversity on positive samples in training can effectively enhance the model's reasoning capabilities.
+Also, following the recommendations in prior work \citep{chandakincorrect,hochlehnert2025sober}, we evaluated 8 samples per question with a temperature of $0.5$.
+We report Avg@8 and its standard error in the Table \ref{tab:7b_avg8}.
+The conclusion regarding the effectiveness of our approach remains consistent with the pass@1 metric results.

 \paragraph{R1-zero-Div generates diverse solutions} We empirically demonstrate that R1-zero-Div produces more diverse solutions than other RL-finetuning baselines.
-Our evaluation on the GSM8K test set generates 5 responses for each of 1,319 questions, measuring diversity through three metrics: Div-Equ, and two additional metrics in prior work \cite{kirk2023understanding}: (1) N-gram diversity (proportion of distinct n-grams per response, capturing intra-diversity) and (2) Self-BLEU diversity (100 minus Self-BLEU score, capturing inter-diversity).
+Our evaluation on the GSM8K test set generates 5 responses for each of 1,319 questions, measuring diversity through three metrics: Div-Equ, and two additional metrics in prior work \citep{kirk2023understanding}: (1) N-gram diversity (proportion of distinct n-grams per response, capturing intra-diversity) and (2) Self-BLEU diversity (100 minus Self-BLEU score, capturing inter-diversity).
 All metrics range from 0 to 100, with higher values indicating greater diversity.
 As shown in Table~\ref{tab:7b_div}, while RL fine-tuning methods significantly reduce diversity (compared to the base model), R1-zero-Div effectively preserves diversity.
 We further provide concrete examples in Appendix~\ref{Apx:Results} showing that R1-zero-Div generates distinct solutions for the same question.